-Dear Thiru Chidambaram,
+Dear Armji,

-Sub.: Concern over the decline in financial performance of Public Sector Banks and need for additional equity from tax payers of the country
+Sub.: Concern over the Decline in Financial Performance of Public Sector Banks and Need for additional equity from Taxpayers of the country

-I refer to recent media reports about the increase in Non-Performing Assets (NPAs) of the Public Sector Unit (PSU) banks which have worsened significantly in the last one year, hurting their profitability.
+I refer to the increase in Non-Performing Assets (NPAs) of the Public Sector Unit (PSU) banks which have worsened significantly in the last one year, hurting their profitability.
 In fact, the rise in NPAs of PSU banks is disproportionately higher as compared to private sector banks.